Installing SingularityCE

 make check

-runs source code linting and dependency checksmake unit-test
+runs source code linting and dependency checksmake test

 runs end-to-end tests, which exercise a large number of operations by calling the SingularityCE CLI with different execution profiles.